uselagoon/lagoon/docs/docker-images/redis.md

 ### Persistent

 The persistent Redis image will persist data across container restarts and can be used for queues or application data that will need persistence.
-We don't typically suggest using a persistent redis for in-memory cache scenarios as this might have unintended side-effects on your application while a Redis container is restarting or writing data to disk.
+We don't typically suggest using a persistent redis for in-memory cache scenarios as this might have unintended side-effects on your application while a Redis container is restarting and loading data from disk.

 ## Lagoon adaptions